charlenedelfin/100-days-delfin-log/log.md

 ![Image](https://github.com/charlenedelfin/100-days-delfin-log/blob/master/img/img110.JPG)

 **Today's Progress:** I'm almost memorizing the syntax for binding.
-In the image above, I was planning how to solve the latest problem.
+In the image above, I was planning how to solve the latest problem ... well, it was more like feeling my way to the solution.

-**Thoughts:** Working with React feels like playing with Lego.
+**Thoughts:** They say you should work out the logic and you shouldn't thrash, but how can I work out the logic if I didn't even know there was a logic?
+React is becoming a shock to me as much as JavaScript was a shock to me in the beginning.
+Unlike the specificity of C, JavaScript skipped several steps.
+React skips even more steps.

 **Link to work:** [My freeCodeCamp progress](https://freecodecamp.org/charlenedelfin)